dfalster/baad/README.md

 You can download a compiled version of the database from either:

-1. Ecological Archives [XXX Add Link XXX].
-This is the published version of the database.
+1. Ecological Archives.
+This is the version of the database associated with the correpsonding paper in the journal *Ecology*.
 2. Releases we have posted on [github](https://github.com/dfalster/baad/releases).

 The database contains the following elements